-This very question came up on our Forum as a student considered a question from the February 1994 LSAT about investments and the relationship of inflation to profitability (second LR section, #24), and ultimately struggled to make sense of the stimulus because of a multitude of economic considerations not mentioned in the text but with which the student was familiar.
+This very question came up on our Forum.
+A student considered a question from the second LR section, #24 on the February 1994 LSAT.
+This question discusses investments and the relationship of inflation to profitability.
+The student ultimately struggled to make sense of the stimulus because of a multitude of economic considerations not mentioned in the text, but with which the student was familiar.

 There are essentially two types of relationships in Logical Reasoning that the question stem will establish between the stimulus and the answer choices.
 Let’s examine both types.

-All that you must treat with some degree of skepticism in this question type is each answer choice, seeking solely to determine if the answer would follow logically from the truths presented above.
-And other question types fit within this construct as well: Main Point, Parallel Reasoning, Method of Reasoning, Flaw in the Reasoning, Point at Issue, and even Cannot be True.
+All that you must treat with some degree of skepticism in this question type is each answer choice.
+Seek solely to determine if the answer would follow logically from the truths presented above.
+Check to see if other question types fit within this construct as well.
+For example: Main Point, Parallel Reasoning, Method of Reasoning, Flaw in the Reasoning, Point at Issue, and even Cannot be True.
 Each of these provides a stimulus where the information can be taken as given.
-NOTE: this does NOT mean that arguments given in these stimuli are valid!
+Note: this does NOT mean that arguments given in these stimuli are valid!
 That’s not what I mean by “true.”
 “True” here simply means that you aren’t looking to refute or correct the stimulus.

-The second type of relationship presents a very different scenario: you will be given five answer choices each of which you are told is true, and then you must evaluate the effect each answer choice would have on the information in the stimulus, either positively or negatively.
-I tend to think of questions fitting this mold as either “Help” or “Hurt.”
-Here the correct answer will not be correct based on what it says the way that a Must be True answer would be, but rather it will be correct based on what it does.
+The second type of relationship presents a very different scenario.
+You are given five answer choices each of which you are told is true.
+Then you must evaluate the effect each answer choice would have on the information in the stimulus, either positively or negatively.
+I tend to think of questions fitting this mold as either “Help” or “Hurt”.
+Here the correct answer will not be correct based on what it says the way that a Must be True answer would be.
+Rather, it will be correct based on what it does.